Facts and figuresThe programme at a glance

 - Theoretical exam

 Project based on a question from health care practices.
-Question will be formulated in cooperation of the lectorate ‘moving towards health’.
+Question will be formulated in collaboration with the lectures involved in the programme.
 Questions are about the quality of care for patients with pain.

 The project contains the following parts:

 - Review of the relevant literature